cathydutton/cathydutton.github.io/_drafts/2017-03-27-what-comes-first-the-user-or-the-service?.md

 <ol>
   <li>The service - Options relating to the service the user requires, for example type or length of licence</li>
-  <li>The user - Information about the user required either by the organisation or to identify available products, for example date of birth or address</li>
+  <li>The user - Information about the user required either by the organisation or to identify available products or permits or licences, for example date of birth or address</li>
 </ol>

 <p>So which should come first: the user or the service?</p>